ysfduzgun/devopsHw/README.md

 ```
 when server answer to request we can go next step.

-we must have ssh fingerprint ask problem
+we must solve ssh fingerprint ask problem

-connect to server with ssh
+- connect to server with ssh
 ```sh
 cd devopsHw/ansible
 ssh -i your_key.pem ubuntu@ip